justahero/uri/readme.md

 Installation
 ------------

-For now run [maven](http://maven.apache.org/) from the root folder.
-Copy the resulting jar file (in target folder) to the desired location and reference it in your project.
+If your project uses [maven](http://maven.apache.org/) then setting a dependency in your `pom.xml` is the easiest way.
+See the readme of the [public maven repository](https://github.com/justahero/maven-repository) for instructions on how to set this library as a dependency.

-    mvn package
+When a different build system is used (e.g. [ant](http://ant.apache.org/)) then build the library manually by running `mvn package` from the root folder and copy the resulting jar file from the `target` folder to a good location and reference it in your project.
+If maven is not available the library can be built like any other Java project.

 Usage